-Today’s users access the Web with a number of different devices at any given moment, and mobile users will form a large segment of the audience for any modern website.
+Today’s users access the Web with a number of different devices at any given moment but each layout looks great, and mobile users will form a large segment of the audience for any modern website.

-Alongside the use of a full-screen image as the background for your main page, another trend has also become popular —background videos.
+Alongside the use of a full-screen image as the background for your main page, another trend has also become popular in modern website design — video backgrounds.
 These are more difficult to implement, given that you need to keep the website responsive, but they are worth all the trouble.